Best holiday rental deals in Studland

 The price graph will give you the nightly price average for the upcoming months.
-The most expensive prices are in July (20/07 - 27/07).
+The most expensive prices are in December (28/12 - 04/01).
 Prices reach an average of £132 per night.
-On average, the most interesting prices are in a week of November (17/11 - 24/11) as the average price is only £86 per night.
+On average, the most interesting prices are in one week in March (23/03 - 30/03), when the average price is only £89 per night.

 Holiday Home Availability Information in Studland

 Above are the weather conditions for Studland.
-In July maximum temperatures go higher than 22°.
+In July, maximum temperatures climb above 22°.
 However, temperatures can go lower than 1° in Studland in February.
-The rainiest month is July while the driest month is March.
+The rainiest month is July, while the driest month is March.

 Enjoy your visit to the south coast in a Studland holiday cottage

 Located on England's south coast, at the western entrance to Poole Harbour, Studland is situated in an area which has always been popular with visitors.
 Unspoilt beaches, nature reserves and fascinating historic attractions make this a great destination for holidaymakers of all ages.

 Studland Beach is a huge stretch of sand, four miles long and ideal for families with children of all ages.
 Go swimming or try out new water sports, or spend some time exploring the dunes to spot local wildlife, such as deer and all six of Britain's native reptile species.
 Swanage Railway takes passengers on the six-mile journey to Norden on historic carriages pulled by steam engines.
 Alight at the Corfe Castle station to visit the Swanage Railway Museum or the ruins of Corfe Castle itself.
 Younger children will enjoy the Corfe Castle model village, where you can see what the building looked like when it was first erected in 1646, as well as playing giant board games and visiting the enchanted fairy garden.